 Despite its overarching air of melancholy, the UK's top-selling festive chart-topper is both Christmas-themed AND a Christmas Number 1.
 The second biggest selling single of all time, Band Aid and their clanging chimes of doom first hit the top in 1984, spawning three successful cover versions which also went to Number 1.
 It's the only Xmas hit to sell over 3 million units - 3.82 million to be exact.

 Not particularly festive, but Bohemian Rhapsody has got serious Christmas credentials, scoring the Christmas Number 1 twice with the exact same version, sixteen years apart, on its first release in 1975 and again in 1991, following the death of lead singer Freddie Mercury.
 An impressive 2.6 million copies later, and it's the third biggest selling song of all time.
-See all Queen's massive hit albums and singles
+See all of Queen's biggest albums and songs in their chart archive.

 Mull of Kintyre